 Jesus is our hope.
 I, like you, have preached my share of fire and brimstone, not good enough to go to heaven, messages.
 I don’t deny the reality of hell, our own sinfulness or our inability to measure up to the holiness God asks of us, but if this is the only messages kids hear, what hope is there?

-This one is so simple, yet, the busyness of life steals it like Satan steals the seed.
+This one is so simple, yet, the busyness of life steals it like Satan steals the seed of the Word.
 How many times has God checked my heart to call or contact a student who I thought was struggling and busyness swallowed that thought?
 Too many to count.

 Whether it’s us or one of our leaders, we have to respond to the Spirit’s prompting towards those kids who are missing in action.
 If a student misses one night that’s one thing, but two in a row, that could means something else.
 We must be diligent to notice when students are not with us.
 When we call or text we are saying, “We noticed you were gone.”
-We care.
+We’re showing them we care.

-I had a student who was sick recently.
+I had a student who was sick.
 I could have sent a text and offered “thoughts and prayers” but I went deeper.
-I had a lady in our church, who’s a florist, put together some of this students favorite goodies and deliver them to her house by the time she was arriving home from a procedure.
+I had a lady in our church, who’s a florist, put together some of this students favorite goodies and deliver them to her house by the time she was arrived home from a procedure.

 This girl was not an “at risk” student, but I did it anyway.
 Why?
 Because I don’t know how much kindness she receives at school.
 She doesn’t fit the type of kid who might think about suicide (neither was Spade or Bordaine) and I hope, with healthy doses of kindness towards her, she never will.